3901-5-09 Agent licensing and appointments.

 (d) The communication does not contain any statement or suggestion that the recipient needs, or should apply for or buy the insurance.

-(O) If any section, term or provision of this rule is adjudged invalid for any reason, the judgment shall not affect, impair or invalidate any other section, term or provision of this rule, but the remaining sections, terms and provisions shall be and continue in full force and effect.
+If any paragraph, term or provision of this rule is adjudged invalid for any reason, the judgment shall not affect, impair or invalidate any other paragraph, term or provision of this rule, but the remaining paragraphs, terms and provisions shall be and continue in full force and effect.